Yousefi-Elham/EffiMultiPSP/README.md

   ⚠️ **Note:** These scripts were implemented using **real clinical trial data**, which **cannot be made publicly available**.

 - **`effMultiend/`**
-  An R package under active development.
+  An R package under development.
   - Currently focuses on **simulation studies using an Item Response Theory (IRT) model** (the third data-generating mechanism described in the paper).
   - Future updates will extend the package to include additional simulation methods and analysis approaches.

 - **Other supporting files**
   `.gitignore`, `.Rbuildignore`, `DESCRIPTION`, `NAMESPACE`, and project metadata for package development.

+- > **Note:** This repository does not yet include the additional simulation codes described in *Supplementary Material A* of the paper.
+These materials are currently private but will be made publicly available and added here in a future update.

 ---